 - Take green chilies and ginger along with a handful of coriander leaves in a mixer and grind it to a coarse paste.
 Take this along with rest of the ingredient, except the baking soda in a bowl and mix well adding water to make a thick batter.

-- Just before steaming, add the baking soda and add 2 tsp of water over it.Give it a brisk stir.
+- Just before steaming, add the baking soda and add 2 teaspoon of water over it.Give it a brisk stir.

 - Pour the batter immediately into a greased thali.I used two 6-inch flat plates.
 Tap the thali twice for even spread of the batter.Steam for 12 to 15 minutes or till the dhoklas are cooked.
 Keep aside.

 - Heat the oil in small pan and add the mustard seeds.When the seeds crackle, add the sesame seeds, green chillies and asafoetida, mix well and sauté on a medium flame for a second, while stirring continuously.

 - Remove from the flame, add 2 tablespoon of water and mix well.
 Pour the tempering over the dhoklas.Cool slightly and cut into equal pieces.
 Serve immediately garnished with coriander.

 - If serving late, heat it in a microwave for 20 seconds and serve warm.
 Can be served with plain tomato sauce or mint chutney.